Nokia Oyj (NOK) Shares Down Despite Recent Market Volatility

-Nokia Oyj (NYSE: NOK)’s stock price has decreased by -0.61 compared to its previous closing price of 4.90. but the company has seen a 0.62% gain in its stock price over the last five trading sessions.
+Nokia Oyj (NYSE: NOK) has seen a decline in its stock price by -0.41 in relation to its previous close of 4.89.
+However, the company has experienced a -0.81% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/21/22 that Nokia Boosts Sales as Turnaround Gains Steam

 Is It Worth Investing in Nokia Oyj (NYSE: NOK) Right Now?

-The price-to-earnings ratio for Nokia Oyj (NYSE: NOK) is above average at 6.01x.
-The 36-month beta value for NOK is also noteworthy at 0.97.
+Nokia Oyj (NYSE: NOK) has a price-to-earnings ratio of 6.01x that is above its average ratio.
+Additionally, the 36-month beta value for NOK is 0.97.
 There are mixed opinions on the stock, with 19 analysts rating it as a “buy,” 4 rating it as “overweight,” 9 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.